Victoria’s Secret Angel Grace Elizabeth Looks Stunning As She Poses For ‘Vogue Paris’

 Luke also has his own Instagram account and a quick glimpse at it shows that he is very proud of his elder sister because he posts her pics over there quite often.

-In an interview with Net-A-Porter, the model revealed that her successful career as a model was not a piece of cake, and she thanked her parents for helping her out.
+In an interview with Net-A-Porter, the model revealed that her successful career as a model was not a piece of cake to achieve, and she thanked her parents for helping her out.

 “My parents put EVERYTHING they had into my modeling – put money on CREDIT cards, remortgaged the house.
 We’d put too much EFFORT in for it not to pan out.”